 Participating laboratories were instructed to have conducted macrobenthic analysis of the samples using their normal procedures.
 A summary of these in-house sample processing procedures was to be provided, on a standard form, with each Own Sample.
 Samples requiring sub-sampling were to be avoided where possible.
 All procedures were to be documented and details returned with the sample components.
-All material from the sample was to be sent to Unicomarine Ltd. broken down as follows:
+All material from the sample was to be sent to Thomson Unicomarine Ltd. broken down as follows:

-- Sorted residue material from which all animals had been removed and counted. - Separated taxa individually labelled vials containing the identified fauna. - Other fractions e.g. material containing fauna which had been counted in situ.
+Sorted residue - material from which all animals had been removed and counted.

+Separated taxa - individually labelled vials containing the identified fauna.

+Other fractions - e.g. material containing fauna which had been counted in situ.

-Identification was to be to the normal taxonomic level employed by the laboratory (presumed to be usually species).
+Identification was to be to the normal taxonomic level employed by the laboratory (presumed to be usually species), except for CSEMP samples where the NMBAQC guidelines for macrobenthic sample analysis were to be followed (Worsfold, Hall & O'Reilly (Ed.), 2010).
 The names and counts of specimens were to be recorded on a matrix and linked to the vials through a specimen code number.
 Biomass analysis was to be carried out in the same manner as for the MB exercise.

-Approximately seventeen weeks were allowed for the submission of data and preparation of the Own Samples selected for reanalysis.
-Upon receipt at Unicomarine Ltd. all OS samples were re-analysed by the same operator.
+Twelve weeks were allowed for the submission of data and preparation of the Own Samples selected for reanalysis.
+Upon receipt at Thomson Unicomarine Ltd. all OS samples were reanalysed by the same operator.
 The sorted residue was re-examined and any countable material extracted.
 Identified fauna was checked for the accuracy of enumeration and identification and all specimens were re-weighed using the same procedure as for the MB exercise.

-Following the request to participating laboratories to submit data of suitable samples for re-analysis, ninety-three selected Own Samples were received from thirty-one laboratories, together with descriptions of their origin and the collection and analysis procedures employed; two laboratories did not submit data for OS selection.
-Samples were identified as OS41, OS42 and OS43 and labelled with LabCodes.
+Following the request to participating laboratories to submit data of suitable samples for reanalysis, ninety-nine selected Own Samples were received from thirty-three laboratories, together with descriptions of their origin and the collection and analysis procedures employed; two laboratories did not submit data for OS selection.
+Samples were identified as OS44, OS45 and OS46 and labelled with LabCodes.
 The nature of the samples varied considerably.
 Samples were received from estuarine and marine locations, both intertidal and subtidal.
-The sediment varied from mud to gravel and from 10 ml to 7 L of residue.
-The associated fauna of the samples was also very varied; the number of taxa recorded ranged from 0 to 102, with the number of countable individuals from 0 to 2906.
-Thirty-one of the thirty-three laboratories that subscribed to the OS module returned three Own Samples; sixteen of these Own Samples were audited externally by Aquatic Environments due to Unicomarine Ltd. being responsible for the initial sample processing; two laboratories did not supply data for sample selection or communicate their abstention.
+The sediment supplied for resorting varied from mud to gravel and from 8 L to 5 ml of residue.
+The associated fauna of the samples was also very varied; the number of taxa recorded ranged from 3 to 132, with the number of countable individuals from 3 to 4923.
+Thirty-three of the thirty-seven laboratories that subscribed to the OS module returned three Own Samples; seventeen of these Own Samples are to be audited externally by Aquatic Environments due to Thomson Unicomarine Ltd. being responsible for the initial sample processing; four laboratories did not supply data for sample selection, one communicated their abstention.
 Detailed results have been reported to the participating laboratories.
-A summary of results from the Own Sample module is presented in Own Sample Module Summary Report (OS41, 42 & 43).
+A summary of results from the Own Sample module is presented in the Own Sample Module Summary Report (OS44, 45 & 46).